-Not every person will follow-up and remember to leave a review, and that’s fine.
-But you want to get your employees comfortable asking for feedback and your changes of getting a positive review go up every time your staff remembers to ask.
+Not every person will follow up and remember to leave a review, and that’s fine.
+But you want to get your employees comfortable asking for feedback and your chances of getting a positive review go up every time your staff remembers to ask.

 Make It Easy By Using Email

 Script #2: Asking For A Review In An Email

 If your business has an email list, then you’re sitting on a potential goldmine for improving your online reputation.
 Have you ever emailed your client list asking for their feedback?
 It’s a simple way to improve your reputation and also check in with your customers.